 · To determine your eligibility, contact the U.S. Department of Veterans Affairs (VA) and obtain the necessary application or apply online at www.gibill.va.gov

 Be aware that it is imperative that processing for all funding sources be identified and initiated prior to the start of classes in order to ensure funding prior to the due dates.
-Also, the student may owe money if there is a discrepancy between the total amount owed, and the amount of Title IV monies awarded.
+The student may also owe money if there is a discrepancy between the total amount owed and the amount of Title IV monies awarded.

 If a student should officially terminate or withdraw from the program, he/she must do so in writing and submit a request for refund.
 Upon completion of the withdrawal/termination form, any refund due will be calculated according to the last day of attendance.

 Tuition refunds are based on full program costs and are calculated on a pro-rata basis.